Mjz86/String/int_to_dec.md

-(also some loop unrolling , cause why not?)
+(also some loop unrolling , cause why not)